BartBartBartBart/dreamerv3/README.md

 For future work, the method can be tested on more diverse suites.

 ## Contributions:
-- Bart: Implementing all uncertainty sampling methods as well as recency sampling.
+- Bart: Implemented all uncertainty sampling methods as well as recency sampling.
 Ran experiments on atari and atari100k and visualized all results.
 Maintained and cleaned codebase.
 Wrote methodology section in the paper.
 - Fiona:
 - Julia: Fixed bugs regarding JAX and priorized sampling.
 Fixed and ran implementation of BSuite.
 Collaborated on the Introduction and wrote the Related Work section.
 - Robbert: